tombenke/datafile/README.md

 ## Development

-During development to create the dist package, run either:
+During the development to create the dist package, run either:

 ```bash
     npm run build